-Wagner College was named one of America’s best colleges in the Princeton Review’s new “Best 381 Colleges” guide, which was released this afternoon.
+Wagner College was named one of America’s best colleges in the Princeton Review’s new “Best 384 Colleges” guide, which was released today.

-Special kudos went to the Wagner College Theater program, which was ranked Number 3 in the nation.
+Special kudos went to the Wagner College Theatre program, which was ranked Number 5 in the nation.

-The Wagner College Theatre was ranked #3 among collegiate theater programs in America in the Princeton Review’s “Best Colleges” guide for 2017.
+Wagner College Theatre was ranked #5 among collegiate theater programs in America in the Princeton Review’s “Best Colleges” guide for 2019.

 The WCT has been ranked among the top 5 collegiate theater programs in the United States by the Princeton Review for more than a decade.
 See the complete list here.

-The department, created in 1968, has a long list of distinguished alumni, from Tony Award winner Randy Graff ’76 to the trio of alums currently part of Broadway’s “Dear Evan Hansen.”
+The department, which is celebrating its 50th anniversary, has a long list of distinguished alumni, from Tony Award winner Randy Graff ’76 to the trio of alums currently part of Broadway’s “Dear Evan Hansen.”

 The Top 20 lists

 The Princeton Review tallied the rankings for the Top 20 lists in the new Best Colleges guide based on its surveys of 138,000 students (average 359 per campus) attending the 384 colleges in the book in 2016-17 and/or the previous two school years.

 The survey asks students 80 questions about their school’s academics, administration, student body, and themselves.
 The format uses a five-point Likert scale to convert qualitative student assessments into quantitative data for school-to-school comparisons.
 You'll find more information on the ranking methodology on the Princeton Review website.